Brendan36/Brendan36/README.md

 BSc (Hons) in Information Technology (in progress) Richfield Graduate Institute of Technology

-Focus areas 🎯: Predictive Analytics · AI (in Finance) · Media · Blockchain · ESG
+Areas of interest 🎯: Predictive Analytics · AI (in Finance) · Media · Blockchain · ESG

 #### 🌱 I’m currently ...